On the spectrum of residual finiteness growth functions: Preliminaries

-It is easy to see that if $G$ is residually finite, then it satisfies the a priori stronger condition that for any finite subset $F$ of $G$, there exists a finite group $Q$ and a homomorphism $\pi : G \rightarrow Q$ whose restriction to $F$ is injective.
-The \emph{injectivity radius} of $\pi$ is the maximal $n$ for which the restriction of $\pi$ to $B_S(n)$ is injective (or $+\infty$ if the set of such $n$ is unbounded, though note that this only occurs if $G$ itself is finite).
-Following \cite{BoRaMcR}, we define the \emph{full residual finiteness growth function} (or \emph{residual girth}) $\mathcal{R}_{G} ^S : \mathbb{N} \rightarrow \mathbb{N}$ of $G$ (with respect to $S$) such that $\mathcal{R}_{G} ^S (n)$ is the minimal order of a finite group $Q$ such that there exists a homomorphism $\pi : G \rightarrow Q$ with injectivity radius at least $n$.
-It is easy to see that for all $n \in \mathbb{N}$:
+It is easy to see that if $G$ is residually finite, then it satisfies the a priori stronger condition that for any finite subset $F$ of $G$, there exists a finite-index subgroup $H$ such that the coset map $\pi_H :G \rightarrow G/H$ (given by $\pi_H(g) = gH$) restricts to an injection on $F$.
+The \emph{injectivity radius} of the subgroup $H$ is the maximal $n$ for which the restriction of $\pi_H$ to $B_S(n)$ is injective (or $+\infty$ if the set of such $n$ is unbounded, though note that this only occurs if $G$ itself is finite).
+Following \cite{BoRaMcR}, we define the \emph{full residual finiteness growth function} (or \emph{residual girth}) $\mathcal{R}_{G} ^S : \mathbb{N} \rightarrow \mathbb{N}$ of $G$ (with respect to $S$) such that $\mathcal{R}_{G} ^S (n)$ is the minimal index of a normal subgroup of injectivity radius at least $n$.
+Similarly, the \emph{systolic growth function} of $G$ is the function $\Sigma_{G} ^S : \mathbb{N} \rightarrow \mathbb{N}$ defined such that $\Sigma_{G} ^S (n)$ is the minimal index of a subgroup of injectivity radius at least $n$.
+We have the following easy inequalities between the various growth functions (note however that in many cases these bounds are far from sharp).